Last Modified: 2024-09-05 10:58:22.964

 3. Select "Yes" in the Transpose dropdown.
 New inputs fields will appear for an X-coordinate and Y-coordinate.
 A Bias Grid dropdown menu will also appear, leave this field set to None for now.

 4. The X-coordinate and Y-coordinate fields for the Transpose option must be input as absolute units.
-For this example, let's assume we want to shift the storm center a 20,000 meters to the west and 20,000 meters to the north so that the storm center is closer to the watershed.
-Rememeber, the X-coordinate is positive in the east direction and the Y-coordinate is positive in the north direction.
-To perform this shift, input 1423000 for the new X-coordinate and 2107000 for the Y-coordinate.
+For this example, let's assume we want to shift the storm center a 20,000 meters (65,617 feet) to the west and 20,000 meters (65,616 feet) to the north so that the storm center is closer to the watershed.
+Remember, the X-coordinate is positive in the east direction and the Y-coordinate is positive in the north direction.
+While the storm coordinates computed in Task 2 are shown in meters to match the unit system of the precipitation grid, the transposition coordinates will be input in absolute units of the model.
+In this case, the model units are feet and the coordinates of the computed storm center in feet are X-coordinate: 4,734,252 feet Y-coordinate: 6,847,113 feet.
+To perform the shift, input 4668635 for the new X-coordinate and 6912730 for the Y-coordinate.
 Do not use comma separators when inputting coordinates.

 5. Run the Sep2018_transposed Simulation.
-In the Message Log, see that NOTE 20143: Storm shift X: -20000 m, Y: 20000 m is displaying the storm shift relative to the storm centers calculated in Task 2.
+In the Message Log, see that NOTE 20143: Storm shift X: -65616.798 ft, Y: 65616.798 ft. is displaying the storm shift relative to the storm centers calculated in Task 2.
 If you don't see this message displayed within the message log, you can check the Sep2018_transposed.log file in the project's directory for the full list of messages from the simulation run.

 The map shows the location of the calculated storm center and the transposed storm center in relation to the Punsutawney subbasins and downstream streamgage.